 - Don't return and the pawnshop keeps your item.
 Aside from losing your item, there are no other consequences -- no collection action and no effect on your credit report.
 On average, though, 80% of all customers do reclaim their items, according to the National Pawnbrokers Association.

 In some locations, you can extend the loan period by up to several months, but you'll incur additional charges.

 The interest rate explained (... sort of)

 The dollars and cents of pawnshop loans get a little complicated because: a) rules regarding the fees vary widely from state to state, and b) it's not a cut-and-dried interest rate.

-The term "interest rate" can be very confusing, so it's better to think of total allowable "finance charge," says Steve Krupnik of South Bend, Ind., creator of the Pawn Shop Advisor coaching program and author of the book "Pawnonomics."
+The term "interest rate" can be very confusing, so it's better to think of the total allowable "finance charge," says Steve Krupnik of South Bend, Indiana, creator of the Pawn Shop Advisor coaching program and author of the book "Pawnonomics."

 "Pawnshop loans are nearly all state-regulated, and 'finance charges' can vary from 5% per month to 25% per month.
 In Indiana, the 'interest rate' is capped at 36% APR or 3% per month, but pawnshops can charge an additional 20%-per-month service charge, making the total allowable finance charge 23% per month," says Krupnik.

 However, Krupnik says, "The pawn industry is evolving rapidly and these maximum finance charges are voluntarily being reduced by many operators, especially on larger pawn loans that are now becoming the 'new norm.'"